videoDAC/streaming-back-end/README.md

 - A Linux server with three ports open to the internet (22, 1935 and 8935)
   - 1 CPU and 2GB RAM is enough to start with.
+  - Can run on a laptop or a server.

 - Some basic command line skills
   - SSH, screen, other general commands